 Uber Background Checks On January 13th, The Wall Street Journal published an article entitled, “Uber Eases Screening Rules, ” about the company’s recent decision to modify its driver background check requirements in California.
-According to Chief Security Officer Joe Sullivan, Uber, Inc. (Uber) will no longer reject applicants in California with certain nonviolent or nonsexual offenses.
-Uber will also inform all applicants when they are denied employment because of criminal convictions about steps they can take under Proposition 47, a law that gives non-violent offenders the means to reduce their convictions from felonies to misdemeanors.
+According to Chief Security Officer Joe Sullivan, Uber, Inc. (Uber) will no longer reject candidates in California with certain nonviolent or nonsexual offenses.
+Uber will also inform all candidates when they are denied employment because of criminal convictions about steps they can take under Proposition 47, a law that gives non-violent offenders the means to reduce their convictions from felonies to misdemeanors.
 Uber has previously come under fire for its driver screening practices and is currently involved in litigation.
 According to the suits brought by the district attorneys of Los Angeles and San Francisco, there are “systematic failures” in Uber’s background check practices that have allegedly permitted registered sex offenders and convicted murderers to be hired by the company as drivers.
 However, Uber maintains that their background check procedures are equal or better than those used by taxi companies.

 Dec.
 22: The IAPP published an article entitled, “NIS + GDPR = A New Breach Regime in the EU.”